 In the pre-1970 form of the Roman Rite, the two weeks before Easter form the season of Passiontide, a subsection of the Lenten season that begins with Matins of Ash Wednesday and ends immediately before the Mass of the Easter Vigil.
 In this form, what used to be officially called Passion Sunday is the official name of the First Sunday in Passiontide, and Palm Sunday is the additional name of the Second Sunday in Passiontide.
 In Sunday and ferial Masses (but not on feasts celebrated in the first of these two weeks), the Gloria Patri is omitted at the Entrance Antiphon and the Lavabo and in the responses in the Divine Office.

 In the post-1969 form of the Roman Rite, "Passion Sunday" and "Palm Sunday" are both names for the Sunday before Easter, officially called "Palm Sunday of the Lord's Passion."
 The earlier form reads Matthew's account on Sunday, Mark's on Tuesday, and Luke's on Wednesday.
-In contrast, the post-1969 form reads the Passion only on Palm Sunday (with the three Synoptic Gospels arranged in a three-year cycle) and on Good Friday, when it reads the Passion according to John, as do earlier Roman Rite forms.
+In contrast, the post-1969 form reads the Passion only on Palm Sunday (with the three Synoptic Gospels arranged in a three-year cycle) and Good Friday, when it reads the Passion according to John, as do earlier Roman Rite forms.
 The former Passion Sunday became the fifth Sunday of Lent.

 In the Roman Rite, feasts that fall within that week are omitted unless they have the rank of Solemnity, in which case they are transferred to another date.
 The only solemnities inscribed in the General Calendar that can fall within that week are those of St. Joseph and the Annunciation.